7 Outstanding Ways to Generate Leads (seriously)

 Neil Patel is doing this in an Exit Intent Popup, but it could also be used on any landing page.

-#2 - Generating Leads from Youtube Videos
+#2 - Generate Leads from Youtube Videos

-Unless you’ve just awoken from 15 years of cryogenic sleep, you probably know that video is one of the most effective marketing tactics currently out there.
+Video is one of the most effective marketing tactics currently out there.

 The brain can interpret visual elements 60,000 times faster than text, and you could increase your conversion by 80%, just by adding a video to your landing page.